 Weathering the storm

 The regulation of energy consumption and production is a structural issue that affects every industry.
 While remaining critical of the tech sector’s approach to energy consumption, it’s worth considering that video games are not just neutral outcomes of technology.
 They are cultural objects, too, and can have a significant impact on their players socially, intellectually, and emotionally.
-Terry Burdak of game development studio Paper House is a firm believer that video game developers have a role to play in the climate movement, partly because they can approach the subject in a playful, engaging way.
+Terry Burdak of game development studio Paper House is a firm believer that

 ‘A game doesn’t need to make you cry to have resonance.’Terry Burdak